DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Step 2, **"Synchronize the Model"**, was handled just by everybody taking their notes and agreeing on one version for EasyAM.
 If you had already had stuff written down, you would have to have everybody agree with one another, then agree with your previous notes.
 If you can't all agree, something's gotta change somewhere.

 Step 3 is cleaning up the backlog to make it manageable.
 Wait!
 There is no backlog!
 We just got started!

-So let's throw a few things on there for Pete to look at tomrrow.
+We'll need a backlog, then.
+Let's throw a few things on there for Pete to look at tomrrow.

 ## Analysis Affinity Mapping